 Property Information Officer

-The Team is responsible for the City Council’s Terrier system and safe custody of our title deeds.
+The Team is responsible for the City Council’s Terrier system, CAFM system and safe custody of our Property Title Deeds.

-You must be able to work accurately and to deadline in a pressurised environment, with the ability to deal with high volumes of work and have experience of communicating with customers in a polite, friendly, professional manner using the telephone, in writing and in person.
+You must be able to work accurately and to deadline, with the ability to deal with high volumes of work and have experience of communicating with customers in a polite, friendly, professional manner using the telephone, in writing and in person.

 You will be a self-starter and used to dealing with many stakeholders such as other council employees, contractors and managing agents.